Billy-Spearman-WCCI/RaceCarExtension/README.md

 * Footer `<footer></footer>` Exists at the very bottom of the page.

 ## Programming styles

+### Overview

+* Software development is not graded like a high-school or college course.
+You'll be working on a team, and you will be doing your work in a git branch, and when you say you're ready your work will be reviewed *before* it will be merged into the main development branch.
+Your work will *not* be merged until is is _acceptable_ (i.e. it has passed all requirements for code to be accepted).
+Acceptance criteria include:
+    * Compliance with coding standards, including stylistic things like formatting and comments.
+    * The code is *clean*, and consistent with the practices of already-existing code in your organization.
+    * The use (e.g. public interface) of your new code is clearly documented.
+    * You can answer the question: "how do you *know* that the code functions as desired?"
+    * You can answer the question: "how do you *know* that adding this code doesn't break other parts of the system?"
+* Code will go through as many review cycles as are necessary, until the review(s) judge the code acceptable.

+### Approaches for writing acceptable code.

 * **OO** -- An Object-Oriented programming style
     * **abstraction**: separating what's essential for a particular use from what isn't.
 Code to interfaces whenever